aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/text-options/setting-shadow-of-text-effects-of-shape-or-textbox/_index.md

 {{% /alert %}}

-The following code snippet demonstrates the use of [**FontSetting.presetType**](https://reference.aspose.com/cells/javascript-cpp/shadoweffect/#presetType--) property to set shadow of text effects of Shape or TextBox.
+The following code snippet demonstrates the use of the [**FontSetting.presetType**](https://reference.aspose.com/cells/javascript-cpp/shadoweffect/#presetType--) property to set the shadow of text effects of a Shape or TextBox.

 ```html
 <!DOCTYPE html>